Climate change

 Under the Paris Agreement, Australia must submit emissions reduction commitments known as Nationally Determined Contributions (NDCs).

 Australia submitted its first NDC to the UNFCCC in 2015.
-We submitted an updated version of this NDC in 2022.
-The update commits Australia to reducing its emissions to 43% below 2005 levels by 2030.
+We submitted an updated version in 2022, which commits Australia to reducing its emissions to 43% below 2005 levels by 2030.

 Australia will submit its second NDC to the UNFCCC in 2025.